Merseyrail: Franchise and concession history

-As a result of the privatisation of British Rail, the Northern and Wirral lines were brought together as the Mersey Rail Electrics passenger franchise, being sold on 19 January 1997.
+As a result of the privatisation of British Rail, the Northern and Wirral lines were brought together as the Merseyrail Electrics passenger franchise, being sold on 19 January 1997.
 Although franchises are awarded and administered on a national level (initially through various independent bodies, and later the Department of Transport directly), under the original privatisation legislation of 1993, passenger transport executives (PTEs) were co-signatories of franchise agreements covering their areas – this role being later modified by the Railways Act 2005.

-The first train operating company awarded the Mersey Rail Electrics franchise contract was MTL.
+The first train operating company awarded the Merseyrail Electrics franchise contract was MTL.
 MTL was originally the operating arm of Merseytravel but had been privatised in 1985.
 The brand name Merseyrail Electrics was adopted by MTL.

 The Merseyrail name became the official brand for the network in the days of British Rail, surviving several franchise holders, although the name was not used by Arriva when holding the franchise.
 Despite this, Merseytravel continued the Merseyrail branding at stations, allowing the name to be adopted colloquially.
 With acquisition by Arriva, the train operating company was rebranded Arriva Trains Merseyside from 27 April 2001.
 Merseyrail is referred to as "Merseyrail Electrics" by National Rail Enquiries, and as "Serco/Abellio Merseyrail" by Merseytravel.

 The City line was also privatised under the 1993 Act, but as part of a different, much larger North West Regional Railways (NWRR) franchise.
 Upon sale on 2 March 1997, the first train operating company awarded the NWRR franchise contract was North Western Trains (owned by Great Western Holdings).
 The train operating company was later bought by FirstGroup and rebranded First North Western.